 Equipment

-- 8x8-inch square tin: For Mint Aero fudge perfection, use this size of tin.
+- 8x8-inch square tin: Use this size of tin for thick slices.
 It gives the fudge the perfect height, and you can cut it into about 30 small pieces.
 If you don't mind thinner pieces, try an 8x10-inch tin or a loaf tin instead.
+You can also use my cake pan converter to adjust the recipe to fit your tin.

 - Baking paper: Baking paper is essential to use when making fudge, otherwise it'll get stuck to the tin.
-I recommend trying to leave a little bit hanging over the edges which makes for super easy removal.
+I recommend trying to leave a little bit hanging over the edges which makes it super easy to remove.

-- Saucepan: If you're melting the ingredients over the stove, I recommend using a homemade bain marie or double boiler.
-You can do this by gently simmering water over the stove on low heat, then placing your heatproof bowl over the saucepan.
+- Saucepan: For melting the fudge ingredients.
+Keep the heat low or if you prefer, make a bain marie.
+You can do this by gently simmering water over the stove on low heat, then placing a heatproof bowl over your saucepan.
 The bottom of the bowl shouldn't be touching the water.
 This allows you to melt the ingredients super gently and slowly to prevent burning.

-- Wooden spoon: I find a wooden spoon is better than any other utensil for properly mixing mint chocolate fudge and adding the Aero pieces.
+- Wooden spoon: I find a wooden spoon is better than any other utensil for mixing the Aero pieces into the fudge.

 - Sharp knife: Last but not least, you'll need a sharp knife to cut the Aero bars and also to cut the fudge into pieces.